Probate a Will in Austin, Texas: Your Trusted Legal Guide Through Difficult Times

 Transparent Communication and Pricing

 We believe in keeping you informed every step of the way.
-You'll always know what's happening with your case and what to expect next.
-Most of our probate work is handled on an hourly basis, with total costs typically ranging from $4,500 to $10,000 (including court costs), paid from the estate assets.
+You’ll always know what’s happening with your case and what to expect next.
+Most of our probate work is handled on an hourly basis, with total approximate costs typically ranging, on average, from $6,000 to $12,000 (including court costs), paid from the estate assets.
+However, we encourage you to visit with one of our attorneys to gain understanding of approximate costs.

 Comprehensive Support